-In order to be able to compare the results obtained by $L \circ pez et al.$ (2010) for commercial loans, we reproduce here the duration analysis that was obtained there, Table 5.
+In order to be able to compare the results obtained by López et al. (2010) for commercial loans, we reproduce here the resulting duration analysis that was(Table 5).
 Interestingly, the effect of an expansionary policy stance on the probability of default of commercial and consumer loans is the same: low interest rates increase this probability for new loans and decrease it for those already granted.

 In addition to this, bank, loan and borrower characteristics, the control variables in both exercises, also display similar results.
 This means that whatever evidence there is of a risk-taking channel of monetary policy in Colombia applies to both types of lending.
-There is, however, an important difference of degree in their response to monetary policy shocks.
-In figure 2 we present the corresponding hazard rates for commercial and consumer loans for periods when the short term interest rate was low and when it was above the natural rate of interest.
+There is, however, a substantial difference in their response to monetary policy shocks.
+In Graph 2, we present the corresponding hazard rates for commercial and consumer loans for periods when the short term interest rate was low and when it was above the natural interest rate.
 The reaction of the hazard rate to the level of interest rates is stronger in the case of the commercial loans.
-As can be seen in Figures 2 and 3, consumer loans are less responsive to the monetary policy stance.
+As we can see in Graphs 2 and 3, consumer loans are less responsive to the monetary policy stance.